 WHAT YOU SHOULD KNOW BEFORE LEASING

-Many businesses operate out of commercial spaces, whether they be storefronts, factories or offices.
+Many businesses operate out of commercial spaces, whether they be storefronts, factories, or offices.
 If you are launching a new business or expanding one you’ll have to decide whether you want to lease a building or own it.
-Here are some of the advantages and disadvantages of leasing that you should know before you make a decision.
+Here are some of the advantages and disadvantages of leasing that you should know before you make this important decision.

 Advantages to Leasing: